ros2/ros2_documentation/source/Tutorials/Advanced/Simulation/Webots/Setting-Up-Simulation-Webots.rst

 Summary
 -------

-In this tutorial, you set-up a realistic robot simulation with Webots, implemented a Python plugin to control the motors of the robot, and implemented a ROS node using the sensors to avoid the obstacles.
+In this tutorial, you set-up a realistic robot simulation with Webots, implemented a custom plugin to control the motors of the robot, and implemented a ROS node using the sensors to avoid the obstacles.

 Next steps
 ----------